rishabhvarshney14/rishabhvarshney14.github.io/README.md

 ### Sorting Visualization

 In this project I used various sorting algorithms and visualise them using matplotlib.
 Sorting algorithms that I use are Selection Sort, Bubble Sort, Insertion Sort, Merge Sort, Quick Sort.
-You can check the code [here](https://github.com/rishabhvarshney14/Sorting-Visualization)
+You can check the code [here](https://github.com/rishabhvarshney14/Sorting-Visualization).

-## Analysis
+### Covid 19 Webapp

-### PM Narendra Modi Speech Analysis
+Used ReactJS to create a webapp for Covid-19.
+Display current number of deaths, infected and recovered globaly or by countries.
+Used Netlify for hosting the web application.

-Scrape data from the PM Narendra Modi's official [website](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/) and used it to do analysis.
-You can check the analysis [here](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/).
-Data scraped can be found on my github repo [here](https://github.com/rishabhvarshney14/pm-modi-speech-analysis).
+You can check the code [here](https://github.com/rishabhvarshney14/covid19-webapp) or the live version [here](https://covid19webapp.netlify.app/)

 ## Implementation of Models